DelfsEngineering/FM-HAM/README.md

 - Permissions can be stacked and overridden
 - No limit the depth of permissions
 - Easily pass a permissions object to 3rd party logic such as web interfaces like www.fmBetterForms.com etc.
-- Use it anywhere, including FileMaker record level access
+- Use it anywhere, including FileMaker record-level access

 ## Use Cases
 FM-HAM can be used anywhere you need to control user activities and quantities
-- Control number of things a user is allowed to create
+- Control the number of things a user is allowed to create
 - Control access a user has to an area of an application
 - Multi-tenant verticals, makes managing account attributes a snap